NAACP Wins Summary Judgment in Case to Protect CARES Act Funds

 Munger Tolles filed an expedited motion for summary judgment and on Sept.
 4, 2020, Judge Dabney Friedrich granted the firm’s motion and issued a total and expedited victory.
 In analyzing the arguments, the Court found the Department did not have authority to issue the Rule and the Rule the Department issued was contrary to the CARES Act.
 For these reasons, the Court granted the motion for summary judgment, invalidating the Rule nationwide and permanently, ultimately allowing school districts have clarity on their budgets in this very difficult time.

-You can read the entire order granting summary judgement here.
+Read the entire order granting summary judgment.

 The Munger, Tolles & Olson team included Jonathan Kravis, Tammy Godley, Adele El-Khouri, David Thoreson and Jessica Baril.
 To achieve this win, the firm joined forces with the Education Law Center and the Southern Poverty Law Center on Public Funds Public Schools – a national campaign to ensure that public funds for education are used to maintain, support and strengthen public schools.